VickyInFrance/VickyInFrance.github.io/_pages/lessons_en.md

 # Aims <img style="float: right;" src="/assets/images/anotherpictureplease.png" width="300" height="100" hspace="30">

-Personalised programme to suit you and your aims.
+Personalised programmes to suit you and your aims.
 -	Preparation to sit national and international exams in English (such as CAPS, TOEIC, TOEFL, Cambridge, Baccalauréat, ...);
 -	To improve your spoken and/or written English;
 -	To improve your comprehension of spoken and/or written English;